tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **SEA DPC Tour 3** - 1st 🥇
 * **PGL Arlington Major** - 7-8th

-***SEA DPC S1** - 1st, **ONE Esports Singapore Major** - 9-12th, **SEA DPC S2** - 4th, **WePlay Kyiv AniMajor** - Did not qualify*

-You got the gist of it.
-The Fnatic organization is a TI mainstay and has attended every single International since TI3.
-That streak got dangerously close to ending in the SEA regional qual grand finals, but they managed to reverse sweep TNC.

-**What would success look like?** iceiceice bumps Deth up a tier or two, or six, in his [SEA offlaner power rankings.](https://afkgaming.com/dota2/news/7038-iceiceice-ranks-sea-dota-2-players-by-role)
+BOOM showed up on everyone's radar pretty early in the season when they won the non-DPC GAMERS GALAXY: Dubai tournament in March.
+They quietly eliminated Secret, Spirit, Nigma in playoffs and beat Tundra in grand finals.
+Perhaps they peaked a bit too soon, however, as their major performances were decidedly less impressive.

+**What would success look like?** Southeast Asian teams have been *struggling* when it comes to TI.
+No team from the region has broken top 6 since TI6's Fnatic.
+That being said, this is the first ever International in SEA.
+We're about to learn just how strong a crowd buff can truly get.

-**What to spam in Twitch chat when BOOM are winning?** `CEO MOON MADE A GREAT BUSINESS DECISION`
+**What to spam in Twitch chat when BOOM are winning?** `BOYS OUT OF [INSERT-M-WORD-HERE]`

 <p style="margin: 0.5em 0;"><img src="../img/ti11teams/tsm.jpg" alt="Banner"></p>
 <h2 style="margin: 0.25em 0;">TSM</h2>